sonertari/SSLproxy/README.md

 		Icap icap://127.0.0.1:1345,reqmod,respmod,no,no,30,4096,8192,yes,no,X-ICAP-E2G
 	}

-So, in this case, this structured version of the first filtering rule above splits the HTTPS connections from the user `soner` who has logged in with the description `notebook` to SSL sites with the SNI of `example.com`, and logs the contents to the content log file, as before.
-But, this rule also sends the contents in those connections to the `icapsuricata` and `E2Guardian` ICAP services in chain for inspection, in that respective order.
+This structured version of the first filtering rule above behaves the same as the one line version.
+But, this rule also sends the contents in those connections to the `icapsuricata` and `E2Guardian` ICAP services in chain for inspection, in that order.

 #### Excluding sites from SSL inspection